Skip to main content

 Obtain Authorization Code & Grant Access to Your App

-At Salesloft, we use an Authorization code grant type in order to receive an Access Token to access our Public API.
+At Salesloft, one of the methods we use to access our Public API is the Authorization code grant type.
 You will need to first generate a request to our authorization endpoint with your Application Id(Client Id).
 This endpoint will be displayed to the end user (if they haven't already accepted your application) and they can either approve or deny your application on setup.

-Click the link below and replace YOUR_CLIENT_ID and YOUR_REDIRECT_URI with the appropriate values from your application in the address bar and hit Enter.
+Click and/or copy and paste the link below and replace YOUR_CLIENT_ID and YOUR_REDIRECT_URI with the appropriate values from your application in the address bar and hit Enter.

 REDIRECT ENDPOINT